Johanessburg – reflecting on a unique Christmas

-A little late, considering I’m backing in Melbourne, but I thought this experience was worth writing about.
-Having tried desperately but unsuccessfully to book a flight home before Christmas Day, I accepted that my millennium Christmas would have to be shared with a different family, in different surroundings.
+A little late, considering it’s a few years ago, but I thought this experience was worth writing about.
+Having tried desperately but unsuccessfully to book a flight home before Christmas Day, I accepted that my Christmas would have to be shared with a different family, in different surroundings.

 I had been staying with and was looked after by friends of friends from Melbourne for about ten days.
 Having picked me up from Kevinannesburg Airport about December 6th, I became their honorary son for three weeks.
 I used their home as the base for my African adventures to Zambia and Zimbabwe.
 Cooking, cleaning, all the pampering you could imagine, from people I’d never met before.
 I accepted their hospitality with open-arms, sure to never forget them or the experience, and hoping that we might cross paths in Australia some day.